 Individuals struggling with addiction or who find themselves dependent on a drug like Percocet® should find a rehabilitation center to help halt their use of the substance.
 Learn more about Percocet®, how it’s misused and where you can find effective treatment.

 Percocet® contains a combination of the opioid oxycodone and the pain reliever acetaminophen.
 Doctors prescribe it as a short-term treatment to relieve moderate to severe pain that doesn’t respond to other pain treatments.
 However, this medicine can cause addiction in both misuse and prescribed use.

-The U.S. Drug Enforcement Administration has classified Percocet® as a Schedule II drug — meaning it has a high potential for misuse and severe addiction, but it still has some accepted medical uses.
+The U.S. Drug Enforcement Administration (DEA) has classified Percocet® as a Schedule II drug — meaning it has a high potential for misuse and severe addiction, but it still has some accepted medical uses.
 Percocet® is one of the brand-name medications of oxycodone and acetaminophen and is only available in tablet form.
 Four types of Percocet® are available for patients with varying levels of oxycodone concentration.
 The Percocet® tablets have several different appearances, depending on the dose:

 In the late 20th century, Percocet® was the pain reliever of choice among those who experienced chronic pain due to hard labor, such as coal mining.
 Sadly, many of these working-class individuals were poorly educated about the drug’s addictive side effects.
 Many blame Percocet® as the forerunner of the opioid epidemic our nation faces today, a crisis that kills nearly 128 people every day.

 The DEA took this information and other studies showing the addictive properties of Percocet® and classified it as a Schedule II drug.
 This classification ensures there are regulations on prescriptions and medical professionals understand the severity of this opioid substance.